 It also has to be used within a location with proximity to the television stations; if not, you might not get a good reception.

 Although the antenna is good, it is, however, a waste of time to use an indoor antenna in a rural location, urban areas are will help you find a perfect use case for your antenna, rural locations should be looking to get outdoor antennas if they want to enjoy the programs on their local channels.

 You should also be aware that there are different types of indoor antenna.
-All function to help bring signals to your television but they have different mechanism they use in achieving this.
+All functions to help bring signals to your television but they have different mechanisms they use in achieving this.
 A list of some of the indoor antennas are;

 - Loop antenna

 This antenna is designed specifically to receive UHF signals.
 Remember we spoke about both types of frequencies, and how they are the station location of any TV station.

 The Loop antenna is fixed together with a UHF loop to make sure a single loop of the antenna can cover as many channels as it can reach.